brianfluk/software-engineering-project/iteration-02.review.md

 #### Decisions that did not turn out as well as we hoped

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

+ * The lack of decision for commenting code resulted our javascript code becoming spagettied after the different push and commits          from different team members.

+ * We ended up not using our GitHub Projects structure, because all our members are very busy with other courses.
+   We feel like it has a high overhead because we have limited time to update and check GitHub Projects.

+ * The use of doodle to aid us in setting up a meeting is not very effective.
+We find that it was very tedious to import our schedule and selecting a timeslot that works for everyone.
+We went back to stick with just asking team members in slack for the appropriate time to meet.

+ * Our initial decision to set up heroku server ended up not being executed.
+We decided to run the web app locally for demonstration purposes.
+We feel like this is a better suited task for this deliverable.
+We plan to implement the heroku server for the next deliverable.

  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).